Performance-Based Earned Value

 11/1/25

-Eliminate a corrupt business process that is overly complicated, overregulated and overdue for reform, EVMS.
-Influence the SAE Council ballot by informing it that you agree with me.
-Inform Dep.
+Eliminate a corrupt business process that is overly complicated, overregulated, and overdue for reform, specifically regarding the ANSI EIA Standard 748.
+Influence the SAE Council ballot by informing them that you agree with my stance.
+Additionally, inform Dep.
 Sec.
-Feinberg and OMB Director Vought that EIA-748 is unfit for use.
+Feinberg and OMB Director Vought that the EIA 748 guidelines are unfit for use.

 Michael: Leverage SE DE Practices with Outcome-based Metrics